Participation Ratio as a Quantum Probe of Hierarchical Stickiness

 \section{Abstract}

 We investigate how quantum localization encodes the hierarchical stickiness that governs transport in mixed classical phase spaces.
-Using the periodically driven kicked top, we show that the participation ratio (PR) of coherent states in the Floquet eigenbasis resolves the same layered structure that appears classically as a multimodal distribution of finite-time Lyapunov exponents (FTLEs).
-To establish a quantitative correspondence, we introduce a Gaussian coarse graining of the FTLE matched to the intrinsic semiclassical resolution of coherent states.
+Using the periodically driven kicked top, we show that the participation ratio (PR) of coherent states in the Floquet eigenbasis quantitatively reflects the hierarchical organization of sticky regions identified classically through finite-time Lyapunov exponent (FTLE) statistics.
+To establish a quantitative quantum–classical correspondence, we introduce a Gaussian coarse graining of the FTLE matched to the intrinsic semiclassical resolution of coherent states.
 Both local correlations and global comparisons of probability distributions demonstrate that quantum and classical indicators agree optimally within a finite window of evolution times, where sticky structures are most clearly resolved.
-Our results promote the participation ratio from a global measure of chaos to a sensitive probe of hierarchical transport and provide a practical route for diagnosing anomalous localization in driven quantum systems.
+Our results promote the participation ratio from a global measure of chaos to a sensitive probe of hierarchical transport and provide a practical framework for diagnosing anomalous localization in driven quantum systems.

 \textbf{This study examines how hierarchical stickiness in mixed classical phase spaces is encoded in quantum localization.
 We show that the participation ratio of coherent states in the Floquet eigenbasis quantitatively reflects the hierarchical organization of sticky regions within the chaotic sea, closely following the multimodal distribution of finite-time Lyapunov exponents.
 By matching classical and quantum resolutions, an optimal time window emerges in which the participation ratio and the coarse-grained finite-time Lyapunov exponent show maximal agreement.
 Complementary dynamical analysis further reveals distinct localization and spreading behaviors for coherent states initialized in different sticky regions.
 These results promote the participation ratio from a global measure of chaos to a sensitive probe of hierarchical transport.}